 We were delighted to have caught up with each other, and the opportunity to discuss everything that has gone on in our lives during those interim years since we last saw one another.”

-Friends reconnected commented:-
+Friends reconnected and commented:-

 The ageing baby boomers are keeping them busy.

-On average we found that 20 years had passed since the two people had last met.
+On average, we found that 20 years had passed since the two people had last met.

-Indeed there is considerable interest in hiring a professional genealogy research firm, to conduct long lost friend-finding work on your behalf?
+Indeed there is considerable interest in hiring a professional genealogy research firm, to conduct long-lost friend-finding work on your behalf.